surge-synthesizer/b-step/doc/manual/Readme.md

 ##### Sequencer Features:

 - Add mute-chain | you can now play empty bars or mute a bar in the chain.
-- Add master track octave offset rotaries.
+- Add global track octave offset rotaries.
 - Add what's the next bar in the chain marker.
 - Add panic button.